Are you here to read about open-ended questions?

 1. Open-ended quiz questions

-Looking for some open-ended questions to put into quizzes?
+A bunch of open-ended questions is one type of quiz you might want to try.
 Check out some examples from the AhaSlides quiz library below!

 - What is the capital of Australia?